CONTACT US

 Michelle Loux: Is there any particular case that stands out in your mind as being a defining moment for you?

 Steve Haas: I worked on a case where there was an accusation of financial impropriety against a brand accused of financial maneuvering inconsistent with industry reporting standards and best practices.
-Before my initial conversation with Council, I read they provided their rebuttal to the complaint.
+Before my initial conversation with counsel, I read they provided their rebuttal to the complaint.
 During my first conversation, they asked, “What do you think of it?”
 I said, “Someone with no understanding of how retail works wrote this complaint.”
 Every brand and retailer do these things.
 It is easy to get tangled up when you do not understand the inner workings of this field.
 It helped me understand my value is not that I have any detailed insight gained from having a higher intellect.
 It is from having done a job for many years and being able to say this is how this works and explain the financial relationship and competitive motivations behind that behavior and why people do or do not do it.
 It was an epiphany that I do not have to shine a light on an obscure fact.
 My industry knowledge is valuable to people trying to assess what happened.

 Michelle Loux: Interesting.
 Any last stories or insights you would like to end with about being an expert witness?